daczarne/udemy_master_bigquery_internals/08_partitioned_tables_in_bigquery/README.md

 - the maximum number of partitions modified by a single job is 4,000
 - the maximum number of partitions modified per day is 5,000 for ingestion time partitioned tables, or 30,000 for date or integer partitioned tables

+## DML statements on partitioned tables

+Other than the ability to use the partitions, partitioned tables are not different that non-partitioned tables.
+In addition to all standard manipulations, you can also set a partition expiration date.
+You can do this with an `ALTER TABLE` statement.
+Different expiration times can not be set for different partitions.
+Table expiration takes precedence over partition expiration.

+When deleting data, keep in mind that you can't delete the `__NULL__` nor the `__UNPARTITIONED__` partitions.

+Insertion of new rows can be done just as with non-partitioned tables.
+Just keep in mind that if the table is ingestion partitioned, then we must supply the `_PARTITIONTIME` to which the new rows must be inserted.